Chugarah/Oracle/youtube/README.md

     The lines we are interested in editing is:

     ```config

+    # This is a complete guess, but I think YTDLP pretends to be a normal web browser fetching videos from YouTube' servers.
+    # As such, YT would have no reason to stop lots of downloads from YTDLP as much as it would stop someone from playing 40
+    # chrome tabs of YouTube videos all at once.

+    # Download the highest video resolution and best audio quality in separate formats and then merge them.
+You can change this to your liking.
+    # And also download the best audio separately.
+    -f "bestvideo+bestaudio/best,bestaudio"

     # Save all videos under specified directory with structured organization by channel, year, month, and id
     -o youtube/files/%(channel_id)s/%(upload_date>%Y)s/%(upload_date>%m)s/%(id)s/%(id)s.%(ext)s

-    # Disable this by putting an # in front of the line
-    --write-comments
+    # Download English subtitles, descriptions, comments, thumbnails, links, etc.
+    --sub-lang en
+    --write-auto-subs
+    --write-description
+    --write-info-json
+    #--write-comments
+    --write-thumbnail
+    --write-link
+    --embed-thumbnail
+    --embed-metadata
+    --embed-chapters
+    --embed-info-json

+    # Maintain rate limiting as before
+    --min-sleep-interval 5
+    --max-sleep-interval 15

+    # Include progress in output, please don't touch this, this is to update the progress bar
+    --progress

-    # Set rate limit to 10 MB/s, change this to whatever you want
+    # Set rate limit to 0.5 MB/s, change this to whatever you want
-    --limit-rate 10000K
+    --limit-rate 25000K

+    # Use local proxy, this is optional, but recommended for better performance
+    --proxy 127.0.0.1:8118

     ```

 ### 6. Install Proxy Server